Jinglemisk/coin-and-conscience/docs/specs.md

 # Systems

 Implementation note: Each gameplay system keeps its state, logic, and feature-specific UI co-located in a `features/*` module (for example, `features/inventory`), while shared atoms and layout pieces live under `src/components/ui` and `src/components/layout`.
-Cross-cutting services (config, feature flags such as `haggleEnabled`, telemetry, persistence, and global modifiers) live in `src/app/providers` so they can influence multiple systems without breaking encapsulation.
+Cross-cutting services (config, feature flags such as `haggle`, telemetry, persistence, and global modifiers) live in `src/app/providers` so they can influence multiple systems without breaking encapsulation.

 ### Global Services